not-a-cowfr/Cowcord/CONTRIBUTING.md

 pub type SuperCoolResponse = SomeOtherThing;
 ```

-And finally, make sure to include importnat info witht he endpoint, for example:
+And finally, make sure to include important info with the endpoint, for example:
 ```rust
 /// Type: post
 ///